 Influencer marketing is the next level of word-of-mouth marketing.
-Influencers have an abnormal power of affecting purchase decisions and deciding what is going to be trending next.
+Influencers have the abnormal power of affecting purchase decisions and deciding what is going to be trending next.
 Your goal as a marketer is to encourage the influencer that your brand is the one they want to advertise.
-Here’s what you need to know about influencer marketing in 2022.
+Here’s what you need to know about influencer marketing in 2023.

 In this article, we will be talking generally about what influencer marketing is, but we will also discuss how to perform an influencer marketing campaign.
 We will also analyze some social media campaigns involving influencers and check where to find the right brand ambassadors.

 - What is influencer marketing – a definition